PhD / RESEARCH

 -

-‘Knowledge Brokers in Migrant Third Sector Organisations’ – Open University/Oxford University – Sheffield - September 2018 – Interactive Workshop address the brokering role of refugee and migrant front-line staff in the migration third sector.
+‘Knowledge Brokers in Migrant Third Sector Organisations’ – Open University/Oxford University – Sheffield - September 2018 – Interactive Workshop addresses the brokering role of refugee and migrant front-line staff in the migration third sector.

 -